ferserc1/bg2e/README.md

 node install-all.js
 ```

-Install only the C++ APIs and tools:
+Install only the C++ APIs:

 ```
-node install-cpp-apis-and-tools.js
+node install-cpp.js
 ```

 Install only the JavaScript libraries: